daniil-trusov/fullstack-skills-search/README.md

 Backend Tech Stack:

-- Node.js & Express – Server runtime and framework for building REST APIs;
+- Node.js & Express – server runtime and framework for building REST APIs;
-- TypeScript – Enables type safety on the backend for more reliable code;
+- TypeScript – enables type safety on the backend for more reliable code;
-- CORS – Middleware to allow cross-origin resource sharing.
+- CORS – middleware to allow cross-origin resource sharing.

 ## HOW TO RUN